derektypist/derek-dhammaloka-cv/README.md

 You can get more information on my interests in the interests page.

-You can view my GitHub Projects as well as search for
+You can view my GitHub Projects as well as search for other user profiles.

 ## Technologies